Email marketing is killer. It works. It’s awesome. You need to do it.

 Here are just some of the power words you can use:

 You get the idea.
-I recommend that you check out this list of 317 power words from Smart Blogger for more ideas.
+I recommend that you check out this list of more than 801 power words from Smart Blogger for more ideas.

-Here’s something else I do to save time and effort and increase effectiveness of my email campaigns: I use or repurpose my blog article titles as my email subject lines.
+Here’s something else we do to save time and effort and increase effectiveness of our email campaigns: we use or repurpose our blog article titles as email subject lines.

-This doesn’t work for every industry or email marketing campaign, I know.
-But it works for me.
-The goal of my email marketing efforts is to help people with great content.
-That content, of course, lives on my blog.
-So, I might as well use the title of my article as my subject line.
+This doesn’t work for every industry or email marketing campaign, we know.
+But it works for us.
+The goal of our email marketing efforts is to help people with great content.
+That content, of course, lives on our blog.
+So,we might as well use the title of our article as the subject line.

 Now that you’ve gotten readers to open your email, you need to draw them in deeper with an awesome opening line.